lexicalunit/spellbot/README.md

 Just looking to play some games of Magic?
 These commands are for you!

-- `!lfg`: Sign up to play Magic: The Gathering!
+- `!lfg`: Find or start up a game of Magic: The Gathering!
-- `!find`: Look for a game to join, but don't create a new one.
 - `!leave`: Leave any games that you've signed up for.
 - `!power`: Set your current power level.
 - `!report`: Report the results of the game you just played.